Last updated: June 2019

 You can find more information about the individual cookies we use and the purposes for which we use them in the table below:

-Store information about your preferences, and so allow us to customise our Site and to provide you with offers that are targeted at your individual interests.
+Store information about your preferences, and so allow us to customize our Site and to provide you with offers that are targeted at your individual interests.

 Except for essential cookies, all cookies will expire after 2 weeks.